 Give them some time to acknowledge what you said and ask any questions before you continue.
 Once this is done, you can ask the questions you want to ask.

 If your potential client veers off track, gently but firmly guide them back on track.
+That’s what discovery session coaching is all about.

 After the discovery meeting: follow up intently